I have a faint recollection of who I used to be…

 Like the germophobe I naturally was when I had my first child, of course I had to give birth in the dead of winter.

-It’s a well-known fact that babies are PRECIOUS, right?
+It’s a well-known fact that babies are precious.

 Your child won’t be throwing tantrums at the grocery store, your child will never talk back, your child will never hit or bite another kid at the library.
-Your child will never get lost at Costco and bring the whole warehouse to a lock-down.
+Your child won’t get lost at Costco and bring the entire warehouse to a lock-down.

 That perfect child, your child, will always have good manners.